Kids Safe Rainy Day Play: "Houseboats"

 Of course, check in as frequently as you must to keep it safe!

-Kids need to create
+Kids Need to Create

-Children need to create.
 It is so strong a need within them, that they may spend their entire playtime building and then undoing their houseboat to redesign a new one.

 Wouldn't it be nice to be a child again, just to play houseboats?